Jonah Kusi-Asare

-Jonah Daniel Kusi-Asare (born 4 July 2007) is a Swedish professional footballer who plays as a forward for Premier League club Fulham, on loan from Bundesliga club Bayern Munich.
+Jonah Daniel Kusi-Asare (born 4 July 2007) is a Swedish professional footballer who plays as a striker for club Fulham.
 He is a Sweden youth international.

 Club career

 AIK

 Kusi-Asare played for the youth teams of IF Brommapojkarna.
 He moved to AIK in January 2023.
 On 28 August 2023, he made his senior debut for AIK against Varberg in the Allsvenskan, becoming the youngest AIK player ever at the age of 16 years, 1 month and 24 days.
 He finished the 2023 season with four appearances in the Allsvenskan.

 Bayern Munich

 On 1 February 2024, Kusi-Asare signed for German Bundesliga side Bayern Munich for a reported fee of €4,500,000 set to initially join the under-19 roster.
 He was promoted to Bayern Munich II for the 2024–25 season.

 He made his debut with Bayern Munich II on 30 August 2024, for a 1–1 draw Regionalliga Bayern home match against DJK Vilzing.

 Kusi-Asare received his first call-up with the Bayern Munich senior team for a 2–1 away loss Bundesliga match against Mainz 05, on 14 December 2024.

 He was called-up with the Bayern Munich senior team for a friendly match on 6 January 2025, after the 2024 winter break concluded, in which he substituted Michael Olise at the 63rd minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg.
 On 26 April 2025, Kusi-Asare made his debut with the Bayern Munich senior team, substituting Harry Kane for a 3–0 home win Bundesliga match against Mainz 05.

+On 11 June 2025, Bayern Munich announced their 32-player final squad for the FIFA Club World Cup, which included Kusi-Asare.

 He was one of the players that were called up by Bayern Munich head coach Vincent Kompany, for the 2025 pre-season matches against French Ligue 1 club Lyon and English Premier League club Tottenham Hotspur, on 2 and 7 August 2025, respectively.